DawidAntosz/Servo_controler_PWM/README.md

 # Servo controler PWM

-Project of 6 channel PWM generator on Atmega328p-pu with 2x16 lcd display
+Project of 6 channel PWM generator on Atmega328p-pu with 2x16 lcd which displays the number of ports used and specific value.

 #### Value setting:
 - manual (2 buttons)